Jean-Zombie/cookiecutter-django-wagtail/README.rst

     $ cookiecutter https://github.com/Jean-Zombie/cookiecutter-django-wagtail/

 You'll be prompted for some values.
-Provide them, then a Django project will be created for you.
+Provide them, then a Wagtail project will be created for you.

 For local development, see the following: